sonata-project/SonataCommentBundle/Resources/doc/installation.rst

     # app/config/config.yml
     sonata_comment:
-        manager_type: orm # can be orm or mongodb
+        manager_type: orm # can be 'orm' or 'mongodb'
+        class:
+            comment: Application\Sonata\CommentBundle\Entity\Comment # This is an optional value
+            thread: Application\Sonata\CommentBundle\Entity\Thread   # This is an optional value

 Doctrine Configuration
 ~~~~~~~~~~~~~~~~~~~~~~